 Clone and Copy for Duplicating Values

 The Clone trait allows you to explicitly create a deep copy of a value, and the duplication process might involve running arbitrary code and copying heap data.
-See the “Ways Variables and Data Interact: Clone” section in Chapter 4 for more information on Clone.
+See “Ways Variables and Data Interact: Clone” on page XX for more information on Clone.

+prod: confirm/link xref (ch4)

-Deriving Clone implements the clone method which, when implemented for the whole type, calls clone on each of the parts of the type.
-This means all of the fields or values in the type must also implement Clone to derive Clone.
+Deriving Clone implements the clone method, which when implemented for the whole type, calls clone on each of the parts of the type.
+This means all the fields or values in the type must also implement Clone to derive Clone.

 An example of when Clone is required is when calling the to_vec method on a slice.
 The slice doesn’t own the type instances it contains, but the vector returned from to_vec will need to own its instances, so to_vec calls clone on each item.
 Thus, the type stored in the slice must implement Clone.

 The Copy trait allows you to duplicate a value by only copying bits stored on the stack; no arbitrary code is necessary.
-See the “Stack-Only Data: Copy” section in Chapter 4 for more information on Copy.
+See “Stack-Only Data: Copy” on page XX for more information on Copy.

+prod: confirm/link xref (ch 4)

-The Copy trait does not define any methods to prevent programmers from overloading those methods violating the assumption that no arbitrary code is being run.
+The Copy trait doesn’t define any methods to prevent programmers from overloading those methods, violating the assumption that no arbitrary code is being run.
 That way, all programmers can assume that copying a value will be very fast.

 You can derive Copy on any type whose parts all implement Copy.
-The Copy trait can only be applied to types that also implement Clone, as a type that implements Copy has a trivial implementation of Clone, doing the same thing as Copy.
+You can only apply the Copy trait to types that also implement Clone, because a type that implements Copy has a trivial implementation of Clone that performs the same task as Copy.

-Copy is rarely required; types implement Copy have optimizations available mean you don’t have to call clone, making the code more concise.
+The Copy trait is rarely required; types that implement Copy have optimizations available, meaning you don’t have to call clone, which makes the code more concise.

-Everything possible with Copy can also be accomplished with Clone, but the code might be slower or have to use clone in places.
+Everything possible with Copy you can also accomplish with Clone, but the code might be slower or have to use clone in places.

 Hash for Mapping a Value to a Value of Fixed Size